anshulkansal121/Jupyter-notebook-progrma/README.md

 # Jupyter-notebook-program
-This repository serves the purpose of different jupyter notebook python programs
+This repository serves the purpose of different jupyter notebook python programs.
+These programs are created in Jupiter Notebook.